telemetryjet/telemetryjet-docs/content/cli/guides/installation/_index.md

 <br />
 ### Other Platforms
-TelemetryJet may also work on other Linux distributions that are not listed above as officially supported.
+Jet may also work on other Linux distributions that are not listed above as officially supported.
 If your distribution runs on an x86-64 / ARM64 architecture, try using the Ubuntu distributions.
 For other ARM deployments, try using the Raspberry Pi OS releases.

 ### Requests
-If you would like to use the TelemetryJet CLI on another platform, [feel free to create an Issue on the GitHub repository](https://github.com/telemetryjet/telemetryjet-cli/issues/new).
+If you would like to use Jet on another platform, [feel free to create an Issue on the GitHub repository](https://github.com/telemetryjet/telemetryjet-cli/issues/new).